Things to do in Ohio indoors

 One of the perks of the Railroad Depot Museum is that for kids under 7- admission is FREE.
-Kids are also given a scavenger hunt to help, Bing (the railway dog), to find all of his bones.
-On top of this, they receive a dog-tag style necklace and earn a charm once they completed the hunt.
+Kids are also given a scavenger hunt to help, Bing (the railway dog), find all of his bones.
+On top of this, they receive a dog-tag-style necklace and earn a charm once they complete the hunt.
 This interactive play helped my kids learn about the railway in a fun way!
 For a lengthy review of our visit click HERE.

 Looking for a warm tropical destination that doesn’t require a plane ticket?
 Standing in the midst of towering ferns and flowering plants at the Franklin Park Conservatory may be just what the doctor ordered.
-If your children like butterflies, the 25th annual Blooms and Butterflies exhibit begins on March 9.
+Special exhibits throughout the year include the Blooms & Butterflies or the Fall Festival.

 If you have a train enthusiast in your family, the Himalayan exhibit has a model train!
 You can find out more about visiting the Franklin Park Conservatory HERE.